egmontmika/egmontmika.com/content/blog/taking-advantage-of-a-crisis.md

 +++

-You can hear an inspiring message or read a life-changing book.
+You can hear an inspiring message.
+You can read a life-changing book.
 You can get overwhelmed by a new insight.
 Yet, see nothing change.

 Why can it be like that?